Christopher Prout, Baron Kingsland: European Parliament

 Prout was selected as the Conservative Party candidate for the Shropshire and Stafford constituency for the 1979 elections to the European Parliament, and won the seat with a 45,000 majority.
 Sitting as a member of the conservative European Democrats Group (ED), he was elected as the Conservative deputy whip and then four years later as the chief whip.
 In 1987, the ED chairman Henry Plumb was elected as President of the European Parliament.
 Prout won the election to succeed him, defeating Baroness Elles, Sir Fred Catherwood and Claus Toksvig.

 Though he criticised the President of the European Commission Jacques Delors—describing his blueprint for the future European Union as trying to "graft superfluous social engineering" to the single market—Prout proved to be somewhat pro-European and was visibly uncomfortable with Margaret Thatcher's euroscepticism during the 1989 European Parliament election.
 The ED, before the election the third largest group, suffered heavy losses and fell to become the fifth largest group.
 After the election, the Spanish Popular Alliance left the ED to join the European People's Party Group (EPP), a more pro-European and Christian democratic group than the ED.
 Prout applied for the Conservative Party to join the EPP but suffered rejection, leaving the Conservatives in the now largely isolated ED group.

 Prout received a knighthood in the 1990 New Year Honours.

 By now, Prout was accused by some Conservatives in the UK of having "gone native".
 The Chairman of the Conservative Party Kenneth Baker attempted to improve relations in 1990 by arranging a series of meetings between the group and Thatcher.
 Despite this, by November 1990 when Thatcher's position was under serious threat, Prout informed the 1922 Committee that 20 of his group wanted her to leave, whilst just five wanted her to remain as Conservative leader.
 She was later replaced by John Major.

 Major's election prompted a thaw in Britain's relations with Europe.
 Prout supported Major's negotiation of the Maastricht Treaty while the Prime Minister supported Prout's efforts to gain entry into the EPP group.
 Finally, in April 1992, the EPP voted to accept the Conservatives as "allied members" of their grouping, though not the corresponding European political party, with Prout becoming a vice-chairman of the EPP group.
-However, following the events of Black Wednesday the Conservative Party became increasing split over the issue of Europe with Norman Tebbit describing Prout's supports as "mad keen federalists" and some MEPs attempted to remove Prout as their delegation leader.
-He survived to the 1994 European Parliament election but lost the supposedly safe seat Herefordshire and Shropshire by nearly 2,000 votes.
+However, following the events of Black Wednesday the Conservative Party became increasingly split over the issue of Europe with Norman Tebbit describing Prout's supporters as "mad keen federalists" and some MEPs attempted to remove Prout as their delegation leader.
+He survived until the 1994 European Parliament election but lost the supposedly safe seat Herefordshire and Shropshire by nearly 2,000 votes.